kurmasz-assignments/cis343-connect4-c/README.md

       1. `make studentTests` will compile your unit tests against your code.
       2. `make c4` will build your game
       3. Running `rspec` from the root directory of the project will run your system tests.
-   4. When your code passes your tests, run it through [Valgrind](https://valgrind.org/) to check for any memory issues (leaks, array overruns, etc.).
-(Note:  Valgrind is already installed on EOS.
-It will not run on the latest versions of MacOS.)
-      1. Use this command to run your system tests through Valgrind: `C4_EXEC='valgrind ./run_c4'`
-   5. Use the GitHub Action to test your code using _my_ tests.
+   3. Use the GitHub Action to test your code using _my_ tests.
       1. Commit and push your code to GitHub.
       2. From the GitHub web page for your repo, go to the "Actions" tab.
       3. Look under the blue "All workflows" button and click "Connect 4 Check"
       4. A "Run Workflow" button will appear in the middle of the page.
 Click on the arrow, select the correct branch, and click the green "Run workflow" button.
-   7. If the tests don't pass, then your code has a bug your tests failed to detect.
+   4. If the tests don't pass, then your code has a bug your tests failed to detect.
          1. Write a failing test.
          2. Fix your code so your new test passes.
          3. Run my tests again.